horionclient/Horion/README.md

 # Horion

-All necessary information is in the [wiki](https://github.com/SurvirvorHRG/Horion/wiki)
-# Horion

 **Horion** is a minecraft bedrock edition utility mod designed to enhance a users gameplay.
 If you want to contribute to this project, feel free to fork this repository and submit a pull request.